 We try to slather makeup layers that promise to bring the most flattering for our faces, bigger eyes, fuller-looking lips, flawless skin and younger looks.
-This makes us feel more confident about ourselves when looking at a mirror or being looked at by others.
+This makes us feel more confident about ourselves when looking in a mirror or being looked at by others.
 I gotta admit that I rarely leave the house without at least lipstick on.
 Now, hundreds of makeup tutorials have been uploaded on video-sharing social media platforms, like YouTube for girls who have severe acne problems.
 Makeup seems to bring a revolution that boosts women’s self-confidence.

 However, is it ok to wear lots of makeup layers so frequently?
 Although the makeup you’re wearing is really expensive from prestigious brands, it’s gonna still leave somehow side effects on your face.
-Remember cosmetics are chemical embedded and imagine you’re putting it on your face every day.
+Remember cosmetics are chemically embedded and imagine you’re putting it on your face every day.
 In fact, this trend is also because we’ve been bombarded by how societies judge our appearance via Facebook, Instagram or Twitter.

 I am a huge fan of Alicia Keys, the talented American singer and model.
 She made a bold statement when she declared she would no longer wear makeup, even while performing.
 With her powerful words, she stated, “I don’t want to cover up anymore.
 Not my face, not my mind, not my soul, not my thoughts, not my dreams, not my struggles, not my emotional growth.
 Nothing.”
 This is truly an inspiring message!